telerik/blazor-docs/components/timepicker/overview.md

 * `Width` - Defines the width of the TimePicker.

 * `TabIndex` - maps to the `tabindex` attribute of the HTML element.
 You can use it to customize the order in which the inputs in your form focus with the `Tab` key.
-*

 * `Placeholder` - `string` - maps to the `placeholder` attribute of the HTML element.
 The `Placeholder` will appear if the component is bound to **nullable** DateTime object - `DateTime?`, but will not be rendered if the component is bound to the default value of a non-nullable DateTime object.

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.

+* `ValidateOn` - configures the event that will trigger validation (if validation is enabled).
+Read more at [Validation Modes for Simple Inputs]({%slug common-features/input-validation%}#validation-modes-for-simple-inputs).

 The `Min` and `Max` properties require a `DateTime` object, but will only use the time portion from it.
 Thus, the date itself is not important.
 The hours, minutes, seconds and AM/PM portions control the range of the tumblers in the time picker dropdown.
 They do not impose validation/limitations on the input editing.